 His research investigates a number of societal matters of concern: from artificial intelligence and smart cities, to the ethical implications of human behaviour and post-humanist theory, to inhuman vitalism and technological life.

 Thomas is a member of The Difference Laboratory – an interdisciplinary network of researchers from UNSW Canberra, the Australian National University and University of Bristol.
 He serves on UNSW Canberra's Human Research Ethics Advisory Panel.
-He is a mentor based within the Women in STEM mentoring program that aims to support and encourage female postgraduate University career opportunities.
+He is a member of the Athena SWAN Self-Assessment Team (SAT) and a mentor based within the Women in STEM mentoring program, both of which combat inequalities associated with University career opportunities.
 Thomas is a member of the Institute of Australian Geographers Cultural and Urban Geography Research Group.
 His work has been published in the journals Transactions of the Institute of British Geographers and Cultural Geographies.